Visa FAQ

 4. For how long will the student visa be valid?

 The X2 visa is issued for up to 180 days (approximately one semester).
-If you plan to study longer than 6 months, you can extend the X2 from within China — see question 6 below.
-You do not need to leave China to get a longer stay.
+If you plan to study longer than 6 months, you will need to renew your X2 visa — see question 6 below for the procedure.

 5. What is the difference between X1 and X2 visas?
 Which one do I need for KCEL?